 Cranbrook Loop: 1,104 km

 This scenic highway in eastern British Columbia showcases the Kootenay Rockies in their winter finery.
 The Powder Highway along BC Highway 95A connects eight major ski resorts, small mountain towns and hot springs.
-In winter, it’s a wonderland for skiers and snow lovers.
+Of course, the best time to experience this roadtrip is during the winter months – the entire region is a wonderland for skiers and snow lovers.

 Winding through mountain towns like Cranbrook, Nelson, Revelstoke, Golden, and Fernie, the Powder Highway is all about accessing the eight major ski resorts.
 These include; Revelstoke Mountain Resort, Kicking Horse Mountain Resort, Panorama Mountain Resort, Kimberly Alpine Resort, Fernie Alpine Resort, and Fairmont Hot Springs Resort.
 Many of these resorts and mountain towns have access to the added bonus of hot springs (see below).
 These are the perfect après ski activity.